We Give Thanks

 Core Value Awards

 The Principal's Award is one of the highest honors for a student to achieve.
 Being recognized as a student who embodies the core values is an honor that has no classroom or state assessment connected to it.
 A committee nominated students throughout the year for modeling our values.
 This year, we are recognizing the following students who model the character and commitment to serve others and use their gifts to embrace Community, Humility, Achievement, Respect, Dignity, Optimism, and Nurture as they live these values in and out of school.

 The following students have earned the Principal's Award this year:

 Iker Amaro Avalos

 Historical Core Value Recipients

-Instead of re-writing and re-posting events from what I wrote on Friday, November 18th, please take to look at the WIR from last week to review all of the details that are upcoming.
+Instead of re-writing and re-posting events from what I wrote on Friday, November 17th, please take to look at the Week in Reflection from last week to review all of the details that are upcoming.

-The Week in Reflection will return on December 3, 2022
+The Week in Reflection in will return on December 1, 2023